 Separating the legitimate search engine optimization (SEO) companies from the fly-by-night companies can be a daunting task since there are so many from which to choose.
-With a little investigative legwork, you should be able to avoid most pitfalls.
+With a little investigative legwork, however, you should be able to avoid most pitfalls.
 Below is a list of the common scams and tips on how to check out the companies offering the hooks.

-Guarantees by themselves are not bad as many legitimate SEO companies offer some sort of guarantee on their services.
+Guarantees by themselves are not bad as many legitimate SEO companies offer some sort of guarantee on their work or services.
 What to watch out for are the guarantees that offer pie-in-the-sky results (such as rank number 1 in Google in 2 weeks) or guarantees that are so watered down that they are meaningless.
 Expectations of results for new, uneducated customers are usually unrealistic in the SEO world, so customers need to be educated as to what they should realistically expect in regard to time, budget, and competition.

 A couple of methods of checking out SEO companies is to Google the company name to see if there are any bad reviews and also checking with Whois tools (through Network Solutions or another provider) to find out who the registered owner, administrative contact and technical contacts are and if these contacts look legitimate.
-Legitimate companies will not try to hide anything, so if the Whois info looks suspicious, then buyer beware.
+Legitimate companies will try to be transparent, so if the Whois info looks suspicious, then buyer beware.

 SEO Email Spam